wgtechlabs/unthread-discord-bot/README.md

 3. Under "Webhook Configuration", enter the following URL: `https://<YOUR_PUBLIC_URL>/webhook/unthread`
    - Replace `<YOUR_PUBLIC_URL>` with the public URL from your port forwarding setup
    - For production: Use your actual server domain (e.g., `https://your-bot-server.com/webhook/unthread`)
-4. Set the webhook secret to match your `UNTHREAD_WEBHOOK_SECRET` environment variable.
+4. Configure the webhook to send events to the unthread-webhook-server, which will queue them for the bot.
 5. Save the settings.

-Your bot should now be able to receive events from Unthread and sync ticket updates in real-time.
+**Note:** The Discord bot now receives events through a Redis queue from the unthread-webhook-server, similar to the Telegram bot architecture.
+Direct webhook signature validation has been removed.

 ### Configure Forum Channels (Optional)